Villanueva del RosarioAyuntamiento, Plaza De España, 9, Villanueva del Rosario, 29312

 The hermitage of Nuestra Señora del Rosario, dedicated to the patron saint of the village, lies between the sites of the Nacimiento and Hondoneros.

-In public transport, take the bus from Malaga-Villanueva de Tapia via Villanueva del Rosario.
-The journey takes approximately 1 hour and 10 minutes.
+If travelling by public transport, take the Malaga-Villanueva de Tapia bus line through Villanueva del Rosario.
+It will take approximately an hour and ten minutes.

 The river Guadalhorce and the Sierras del Jobo and Camarolos are the most prominent elements in the Villanueva del Rosario landscape, and are an invitation to enjoy hiking or active tourism.
 The Tajo de la Maera, for example, is perfect for canyoning and abseiling.

 The rest of the town is dotted with poplars, pine trees, Holm oaks… and beautiful olive groves, a truly Andalusian setting.

 If you like music, in Villanueva del Rosario you can visit the International Music Festival of Villanueva del Rosario, an event dedicated to chamber music.
 This takes place in July.

 For other types of music, in November we have the Rocksario Festival, an event geared towards rock and pop enthusiasts.

 In April, the saucedeños take to the country to enjoy the romería de San Marcos.